Benefits Under Paid Leave Oregon Available to Employees Beginning Sept. 3, 2023

 What If an Employer in Oregon Offers Its Own Paid Leave Program?

-An employer who elects to offer its own benefit plan can seek exemption from Paid Leave Oregon contributions.
+An employer who elects to offer an equivalent plan can seek exemption from Paid Leave Oregon contributions.
 To be approved, the employer must show the following:

 - The plan is made available to all employees who have been continuously employed with an employer for 30 days.